extraser/parawing_simulator_6DOF/README.md

 Include the folder (and its subfolders) "parafoil_simulator_6DOF" to the MATLAB path and run "main.m".

 ## Structure
-* *bibliography/*	contains the documents listed as reerences
+* *bibliography/* contains the documents listed as references
-* *common/*			contains files usefull for the simulations
+* *common/*     contains files useful for the simulations
 * *utils/*      contains scripts for model analysis, control law synthesis...

 ## References
 [1] [TOGLIA, Chiara; VENDITTELLI, Marilena.
 Modeling and motion analysis of autonomous paragliders.
 Department of Computer and System Sciences Antonio Ruberti Technical Reports, 2010, 2.5.]